Les Mamelles Lighthouse: Description

 The completely white lighthouse consists of a 16 m) cylindrical tower attached to the seaward side of a two-storey building.
 The ground floor contains the machine room housing a generator and battery backup set.
 On the second floor is the watch room, which is used by the duty keepers during the night.
 A spiral staircase climbs up to the lantern room, containing the Barbier, Benard, et Turenne 2nd order Fresnel lens that floats in a bath of mercury.
 It is illuminated by a 1000 watt halogen lamp operating on alternating current at 220 volts.
 The light produces a white flash every five seconds at a focal height of 120 m.
 With a nominal range of 31 nmi, it is one of the most powerful in Africa.

-Initially fuelled with oil, the light is now electrified, but remains manned as it is not automated.
+Initially fuelled with oil, the light is now electrified, but remains staffed as it is not automated.

 The lighthouse is open to the public, with guided tours offered by the lighthouse keepers.
 Views from the lantern gallery provide panoramic views of the entire peninsula, including Almadies, N'Gor, Ouakam, and the African Renaissance Monument which is located on the second of the Deux Mamelles hills.

 It is maintained by the lighthouses and beacons division (subdivision des Phares et Balises) of the Dakar Port authority.
 It is registered under the international Admiralty number D3004 and has the NGA identifier of 113-24392.